ku-sldg/plih/_funs/3-Scoping.md

   ...
 {% endhighlight %}

 As we shall see, implementing the closure is a simple extension of what we already do.
+Remember that for now a `lambda` is a value.
+What if somehow we tuck the static environment into the `lambda` definition?

 ### Values

-All our interpreters thus far have taking an AST as input and produced an AST of the same type as output.
+All our interpreters thus far have taken an AST as input and produced an AST of the same type as output.
 For example, `eval` for the `FBAE` interpreter has the signature:

 {% highlight haskell %}
 eval :: FBAE -> FBAE
 {% endhighlight %}

-If we pu
+Although correct, `eval`'s type is not specific.
+There are many elements of `FBAE` that should not be returned by eval.
+In fact, there are far more `FBAE` constructs that should not be return than should.

+What we would like is for `eval` to return a _value_.
+As we've said before, a value is a term that cannot be evaluated further.
+Let's go further and define a value type that interpreters must return:

+{% highlight haskell %}
+eval :: FBAE -> FBAEVal
+{% endhighlight %}

+where the definition of `FBAEVal` might have the form:

+{% highlight haskell %}
+data FBAEVal where
+  NumV :: Int -> FBAEVal
+  LambdaV :: String -> FBAE -> FBAEVal
+  deriving (Show,Eq)
+{% endhighlight %}

+Now the interpreter must return a value and that value is distiguishable from traditional AST elements.

 ### Closures as Function Values

+We've defined static and dynamic scoping and said that for static scoping the static enviornment must be included in a function value.
+We've defined the concept of a value and defined a type for values.
+Just put the concepts together to define a value that includes closures:

 {% highlight haskell %}
 data FBAEVal where